-Outside Directors' Relationship with the Company (1) Updated
+Outside Directors' Relationship with the Company (1)

-Name Attribute Relationship with the Company
+Manaa A 44

-INdifie Attribute а b С d е f g h i j k
+Name Attribute а b С d е f g h i j k

 Shigeru Tamura From another company

-Kenichi Akiba Certified public accountant \triangle
+Kenichi Akiba Certified public accountant Δ

-Yoshie Kajihara From another \wedge
+Yoshie Kajihara From another company \triangle Kanako Muraoka Attorney-at-law

-rosine Rajinara company 1

-Kanako Muraoka Attorney-at-law

-Categories for "Relationship with the Company"

-- " \bigcirc " when the director presently falls or has recently fallen under the category; - " \triangle " when the director fell under the category in the past - "●" when a close relative of the director presently falls or has recently fallen under the category; "▲" when a close relative of the director fell under the category in the past - when a close relative of the director fell under the category in the catego - a.
+- Categories for "Relationship with the Company" - "O" when the director presently falls or has recently fallen under the category; - " \triangle " when the director fell under the category in the past - "•" when a close relative of the director presently falls or has recently fallen under the category; - "A" when a close relative of the director fell under the category in the past - a.
 Executive of the Company or its subsidiaries - b.
 Non-executive director or executive of a parent company of the Company - c.
 Executive of a fellow subsidiary company of the Company - d.
 A party whose major client or supplier is the Company or an executive thereof - e.
 Major client or supplier of the Company or an executive thereof - f.
 Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a director - g.
 Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
 Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
 Executive of a company, between which and the Company's outside directors are mutually appointed (the director himself/herself only) - j.
 Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
 Others

-Outside Directors' Relationship with the Company (2) Updated
+Outside Directors' Relationship with the Company (2)